Choosing where to study

 If you'd like to train as a sports coach or referee, you may even get help from your university.

-An increasing number of universities now employ professional coaches (either full- or part-time) for most of their student clubs/teams.
+An increasing number of universities now use professional coaches (either full- or part-time) for teams that compete in BUCS leagues.
 The professionals are often supported by student members with coaching qualifications.

-If you're interested in becoming a coach, the cost of getting the necessary qualification – which looks great on your CV – may be subsidised by the club or sports union.
+If you're interested in becoming a coach, the cost of getting a qualification – which looks great on your CV – may be subsidised by the club or sports union.
 The same goes for umpiring or refereeing.

 Sporting excellence

-The Brownlee brothers (triathlon) and captain Heather Stanning (rowing) are among the Olympians whose sporting excellence benefitted from doing sport at university.
-For those with real sporting ability and commitment, going to university isn't only a chance to get a degree, it may be the best opportunity to develop sporting talent.
+If you excel at sport, university is a great opportunity to take it to the next level.
+Olympians who came up through university ranks include the Brownlee brothers (triathlon) and Heather Stanning (rowing).
+For those with real sporting ability and commitment, going to university isn't only a chance to get a degree; it may be the best way to develop your sporting talent.
+Universities may support sporting excellence by providing scholarships and world-class facilities.

 Sports scholarships

-Many institutions offer university sports scholarships or bursaries for promising athletes.
-They're competitive and the number on offer is limited.
-Those who get one also usually benefit from additional specialist support services such as free membership of the sports centre, physiotherapy, strength and conditioning advice or special coaching.
+Many institutions offer university sports scholarships for promising athletes or students competing in BUCS teams.
+Sports scholarships are competitive and the number on offer may be limited.
+They usually give you access to support such as free membership of the sports centre, physiotherapy, strength and conditioning advice, or special coaching.

 Elite sports at university

-The UK has an elite sporting infrastructure with a range of sports institutes and initiatives designed to nurture future talent.
-Many of these facilities are located at universities, drawing upon their expertise in sports science to hone athletes' talents.
+The UK has an elite sports infrastructure, featuring a range of sports institutes and initiatives aimed at nurturing future talent.
+Often you'll find these facilities are at universities, as they can use the uni's expertise in sports science to hone athletes' talents.

 You can find out more about what universities offer (including sports scholarships) on our university profiles.
 Check the facilities section for details of sports facilities available.